personaelabs/old-website/content/posts/efficient-ecdsa-1.md

 math: true
 ---

 This is the first post of a 2 part series on our research improving private ECDSA signature verification, stemming from this [ETHResearch post](https://ethresear.ch/t/efficient-ecdsa-signature-verification-using-circom/13629) and implemented in this [repository](https://github.com/personaelabs/efficient-zk-ecdsa).
-In this post, we motivate our research and introduce our key insights.
-In the follow-up, we will discuss on-chain extensions, provide a full security proof, and introduce implementations in newer proving systems like PLONK.
+In this post, we motivate our research and review our key insights.
+In the follow-up, we will provide a full security proof, discuss on-chain extensions, and introduce even faster implementations in proving systems like Halo2 and Nova.

 {{< toc >}}